-Dads.
-They have a powerful impact on their children.
-They try to inspire us and teach us the best ways to thrive in this world.
+Dads try to inspire us and teach us the best ways to thrive in this world.
 We also unknowingly soak up some of their bad habits as well.
 Children unconsciously model themselves after their parents.

-Teaching Faith is the Job of Parents
+More than Just Going to Church – Teaching Faith is the Job of Dads & Mom

 Often parents take their children to church so that they can learn about Jesus and be taught the faith.
 The Bible tells however that that responsibility lies with the parents.

 The research echoes the call of the Bible in demonstrating that it is parents who have the most impact on a child’s faith.
 Parents are more important than the pastor, the programs, the Sunday School teacher, the youth group, or even the youth minister.

 Dads have an influence that can be stronger than mom’s influence.
 It is one thing when I say something, but when dad speaks it – they listen quicker.

-Men Matter to Children
+Fathers Going to Church has an Impact because Men Matter to Children

 Male Sunday School teachers that work with children of any age are worth their weight in GOLD.
 After 20 years of ministry life, when I see male leaders in the children’s ministry of a church – I know that there is so much godly potential in that place.

 It is so frustrating as a mom and a woman sometimes, but I have seen it too many times to ignore.
 When Dad goes to church, their children notice.
 When men make the church a priority, children notice.

 Dads and men, in general, are vitally important.
 How then can we encourage them to be spiritual leaders that our children look up to and follow?
 In our modern culture, faith is sometimes seen as a “girl” thing.

-Too many times on Sunday though we can look out over the gathered church and see far more woman than men.
+Too many times on Sunday though we can look out over the gathered church and see far more women than men.
 Kids notice.
-If church is not valued by men, then children will not assign it much value either.
+If attending church is not valued by men, then children will not assign it much value either.

 Rick Johnson, the author of Better Dads, Better Sons, has a ministry seeking to equip men to be better fathers, husbands, and godly leaders.
 Hear his powerful quote: